fblupi/grado_informatica-IG/README.md

 # README #

-Grado Ingeniería Informática UGR.
+Grado Ingeniería Informática UGR

 ### What is this repository for? ###

-* Prácticas de asignaturas.
+* Prácticas de asignaturas
 * Versión 3.1

 ### Who do I talk to? ###